Seminars

 , IT & Instituto Superior Técnico

-This lecture first provides an introduction to classical variational inference (VI), a key technique for approximating complex posterior
+This lecture first provides an introduction to classical variational inference (VI), a key technique for approximating complex posterior distributions in Bayesian methods, typically by minimizing the Kullback-Leibler (KL) divergence.
+We'll discuss its principles and common uses.

 Europe/Lisbon